servalproject/serval-dna/doc/Mesh-Stream-Protocol.md

 socket.
 This function is intended to be used after an application's main loop has terminated, and just before the application itself terminates, so it does not require any subsequent call to `mdp_processing()`.

+No notification will be sent to any remote parties about the state of any connected MSP sockets.
+The remote end will have to rely on its MSP timeout logic to detect that the MSP connection is finished.
+The effect is as though the local end point had lost contact with the remote end with no warning.

 Calling `msp_close_all()` from within a handler function will have *undefined results*.